Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 International money transfers offer a safe, affordable and convenient way to manage international business payments.

 Regardless of what industry you are in, business in the modern world is conducted on an international scale.
 Whether you are paying overseas staff, buying products from a foreign supplier or receiving money from abroad, it is essential you find a secure and affordable way to manage international payments.

 Specialist money transfer companies offer an ideal solution.
 With attractive exchange rates and flexible transfer options, they provide a simple and convenient way for your business to send money overseas.

 What is a business transfer?

 How does an international business money transfer work?

 The process for sending an international money transfer for your business is fairly easy.
 The first step is to sign up for an account with a transfer provider.
-This is often free to complete online and you will need to provide a number of details, such as your New Zealand Business Number.
+This is often free to complete online.
+You will need to provide a number of details, such as your New Zealand Business Number.

 Next, they will require the recipient’s details, the amount of money you wish to send and the currency you want your dollars converted into.
 You are then able to review the exchange rate and fee the provider is willing to offer, before electronically transferring funds from your bank account to the transfer company.

 The next step is for the provider to convert your New Zealand dollars into the foreign currency, at their best available exchange rate, then transfer the funds to the recipient.
 Same-day processing is available for some transactions, but this depends on where you are sending the money.
 Some transfers can take up to five business days.

 Stephen runs a small business from his home in Wellington and he owes $1,000 to a supplier in the United Kingdom.
 He would usually send the money via his bank, but has recently learned that they don’t offer as competitive a rate in comparison to specialist transfer companies.
 Stephen is keen to compare the price his bank offers with what a specialist company can provide.

 |Bank||Money transfer company|